weeniemount/hbot-discord/README.md

 <!-- install nodejs, clone the repo and run ```npm install discord.js better-sqlite3 lyntr.js``` -->
 install nodejs, clone the repo and run ```npm install discord.js better-sqlite3 pm2```

+create a discord application on discord.com/developers

+make sure the bot has the
+1. send messages
+2. send messages in threads
+3. view channels
+permissions, and also give the bot command permissions

+make yourself (or use a different testing server owned by you) a testing server and invite you and the h bot bot into the server

-edit the configEXAMPLE.json file. token is your bot's token. guildId is the id of your bot's testing server. clientId is the application id of your bot. once you are done with editing the file, rename it to config.json
+edit the configEXAMPLE.json file. token is your bot's token. guildId is the id of your bot's testing server. clientId is the application id of your bot. hfactsChannelID is the id of the channel in your testing server where the bot will send user submissions for h facts. anyone can accept or decline the facts, so be sure to limit the channel to specific people!

+once you are done with editing the file, rename it to config.json
 <!-- shelved feature for now. will come back soon
 # lyntr.js functionallity